- Education and Science»

 Earth's Global Temperature Over The Last 12,000 Years

 1970s Concerns About a Pending Ice Age

 During the 1970s, there was actually some concern in scientific quarters that the Earth was slipping into a new ice age.
 The global temperature trend from the 1940s through the middle part of the 1970s was in a slight downtrend, which made some scientists wonder if an ice age was approaching.
-This was not an unreasonable concern, since the current inter-glacial warm period, which started about 10,000 years ago had reached the age that many of these warm periods between ice ages have ended, and global temperatures had been on a downtrend for thousands of years.
-The temperature trends in the graph to the right show how global temperatures peaked about 7,000 years ago, then made a sustained move lower until very recently, when they spiked well above the 7,000 years ago level.
+This was not an unreasonable concern, since the current inter-glacial warm period, which started about 10,000 years ago, had reached the age that many warm periods between ice ages have ended.
+Additionally, global temperatures had been on a downtrend for thousands of years.
+The temperature trends in the preceding graph demonstrate how global temperatures peaked about 7,000 years ago, then made a sustained move lower until very recently, when they spiked well above the 7,000 years ago level.

 Looking back to that time period from the 1940s through the middle part of the 1970s, atmospheric scientists attribute the slight downward temperature trend to the negative (cold) state that was in place at that time of what is known as the Pacific Decadal Oscillation (PDO).
 The PDO changes from warm to cold states and back again every ten to thirty years.

 During The 1970s The Term “Global Warming” Was Coined